shini4i/argo-watcher/docs/operations/troubleshooting.md

   ```bash
   curl -i -X DELETE -H "Oidc-Authorization: $OIDC_TOKEN" $ARGO_WATCHER_URL/api/v1/deploy-lock
   ```
-  `404` means OIDC is disabled, `401` means the token was rejected or the user is not in a privileged group, and `500` means the lock state could not be persisted (the reason is in the server log).
+  A `200` carrying HTML (`Content-Type: text/html`) rather than JSON means OIDC is disabled, so the endpoint does not exist and the Web UI answered instead. `401` means the token was rejected or the user is not in a privileged group, and `500` means the lock state could not be persisted (the reason is in the server log).
 - Check whether `LOCKDOWN_SCHEDULE` covers the current time.
 The server evaluates schedules in its own timezone, which is UTC in the published container image unless `TZ` is set.

 **Fix:**